simmyshiundu/javascript-study/README.md

             ARRAYS
 Arrays
-- A special variable or data structure that stores multiple values - equivalent to a list in Python
+- A special variable or data structure or container that stores multiple values - equivalent to a list in Python

 # Properties of Arrays
     1. Mutable - can change elements of arrays.